 Explore the historic plantations in the area: Specifically, add Boone Hall Plantation & Gardens and Magnolia Plantation & Gardens to your list.
 I’d highly recommend both of them.

 The Boone Hall Plantation is an antebellum-era plantation that is still growing crops yet today, making it one of the oldest working plantations in the country.

 The 10,000-square-foot mansion is still in great condition.
 Some of the older workers quarters off of the mansion, not so much.
-But I found these old building to be still quite beautiful.
+But I found these old buildings to be still quite beautiful.

 But for me, the main attraction at Boone Hall Plantation was the Avenue of the Oaks.
 You drive up this road to get to the plantation and it’s quite stunning, especially when the sunshine filters through the trees and the Spanish moss.

 At the Magnolia Plantation, you could definitely spend much more time here.
 There is an assortment of walking paths that you can explore.

 The gardens around Cypress Lake are gorgeous.
 I could have spent hours here just taking photos.